15 Chinese Trading Company List: China International Trading Company

 Unlike exclusive distributors appointed by manufacturers in other parts of the world, manufacturers in China are open to everyone, but their terms and conditions are strict.
-China trade company give flexibility in terms of delivery, shipment, and easier methods.
+A China trade company can give flexibility in terms of delivery, shipment, and easier methods when import from China.

 I would say that at least 25-40% of buyers are willing to buy non-capital goods from China trading companies, but they won’t buy capital goods from traders due to warranty and after-sales issues.